BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - TESTING AT GOLD CUP EVENTS

 The entry fee for testing and/or licensing at Gold Cup events follows the same price as class you most closely fit.
-If you run a Super Pro type car (test fee: $60); if you run a Pro type car (test fee: $40), etc. Also, you will follow the tail end of each class during the normal rotation.
+If you run a Super Pro type car or a Pro type car, your entry is the same as running the class itself.
+Also, you will follow the tail end of each class during the normal rotation.

 - TROPHY ELIMINATOR